-Identify any proceeding steps to undertake or outstanding items to address, if any The two aforementioned recommendations could be implemented by amendments to the Hawaii Revised Statutes, Legislative Resolutions, Hawaii Administrative Rules, or by HPUC order.
+Identify any proceeding steps to undertake or outstanding items to address, if any

+The two aforementioned recommendations could be implemented by amendments to the Hawaii Revised Statutes, Legislative Resolutions, Hawaii Administrative Rules, or by HPUC order.
 The committee considers implementation by HPUC order to be the most expedient method of effectuating our recommendations.

-Impact to agencies/entities Impacts to those agencies and entities involved are unknown at this time.
+Impacts to those agencies and entities involved are unknown at this time.